Statement of Self Insurance

 The Office of Risk Management recommends that vendors (third parties who will be performing work or providing services to the University), exhibitors, and external users of University facilities be required to carry certain types of insurance coverage at specified minimum limits:

-- Commercial General Liability: $1 million combined single limit per occurrence, $2 million aggregate (coverage must be provided for bodily injury liability, property damage liability, contractual liability, and products/completed operations coverage); $100,000 Damage to Rented Premises (ea occurrence).
+- Commercial General Liability: $1 million each occurrence, $2 million general aggregate (coverage must be provided for bodily injury liability, property damage liability, personal & advertising injury liability, and products & completed operations coverage); $100,000 Damage to Rented Premises (ea occurrence).
+The policy must cover liability arising out of an insured contract (contractual liability)

 - Worker’s Compensation: contractors and suppliers should carry limits complying with Hawaiʻi law